KEMIS-Systems/kemis-library/README.md

   const [customers, setCustomers] = useState<SelectItemOptionsType>([
     { id: 1, name: "Nicanor Orlando" },
   ]);
+  // To submit the form and POST/PUT the data in our selected url: const api = axios.create({
+    baseURL: "our-backend-base-url.com,
+  });

   // To fetch the data to show in dropdown: useEffect(() => {